 Happy Father’s Day, men!
-Today is the day you get to kick back and relax, maybe enjoy a steak with family and watch some golf.
-Whatever your favorite pastime may be, I hope you’re to rest, recreate, and celebrate.
-I realize reading an email from the CEO of Classical Conversations probably wasn’t high on your list of things to do this weekend, so let me get right to the point.
+Hopefully this weekend you can kick back and relax, maybe enjoy good food with family, and watch some golf.
+Whatever your favorite pastime may be, I hope you rest, recreate, and celebrate.
+I realize reading a blog post from the CEO of Classical Conversations probably wasn’t high on your list of things to do today, so let me get right to the point.

 You are the general leading your troops (family) into the unknown, into battle against a world committed to your destruction.
-The simple act of homeschooling in the United States may not seem like such an endeavor, at least not since the ’80s when parents were thrown in jail for it—but it still is an adventure into the unknown, and one in which you lead the charge.
+The simple act of homeschooling in the United States may not seem like such an endeavor, at least not since the 1980s when parents were thrown in jail for it — but it still is an adventure into the unknown, and one in which you lead the charge.
 Perhaps your wife is the one tutoring and working with the kids, or maybe you share those responsibilities together.
 Either way, you are the family’s leader, advancing this mission to places unimagined.

 Malachi 4:6 (NIV) says, “He will turn the hearts of the parents to their children, and the hearts of the children to their parents; or else I will come and strike the land with total destruction.”
 The Bible is clear who has the responsibility of education: it is the parents.
 When they take that responsibility seriously, God blesses them and their endeavors.
 And when they abdicate, devastation ensues.